AngryUEFI/AngryCAT/README.md

 # Protocol

 AngryUEFI listens on a TCP port, default 3239, and receives commands from this script.
 This script sends a single command at a time.
 AngryUEFI sends back at least one message in response.
 AngryUEFI will never send data outside of this request/response flow.
-A request must be a maximum of 8204 = 8192+12 Bytes.
-Response messages are up to 1052 = 1024 + 32 + 12 Bytes.
+A request must be a maximum of 1MB + 12 Bytes.
+Response messages are up to 1412 = 1400 (Payload) + 12 (Header) Bytes (under default MTU of 1500).
 Text transmitted is UCS-2  unless otherwise noted due to UEFI using this encoding.
-For most text using python encoding `utf_16_be` should work.
+For most text using python encoding `utf_16_le` should work.

 ## Packets
 A packet is a single request to AngryUEFI or a single response from AngryUEFI.